ncagle/DNS-over-HTTPS/formpost-API-redesigned.md

 # Alternative take

 Deprecate the old functions and the use of `CURLOPT_HTTPPOST` (but expect that users will keep using them for a very long time ahead).
+The new API needs to be feature-complete with the old.

 `curl_form_init()` creates a new form post instance and returns an opaque handle to it.